School of Social Work

 Hours: 3

 This course is designed to provide foundation students with knowledge and theoretical understanding of the bio-physical, psychological, and behavioral aspects of human development within a variety of social systems.
-In this course we will study human development with attention to the interaction between individuals, families, and the changing social environment as it pertains to the phases of adulthood.
-Traditional approaches to life stages will be considered, as well as less traditional issues such as the impact on human development of different cultures, poverty, physical/mental disabilities, gender roles, sexism, ageism, and sexual orientation.
-Prerequisites: Students must have been admitted to the MSW program.
+In this course, we will study human development with attention to the interaction between individuals, families, and the changing social environment as it pertains to the phases of adulthood.
+The course will examine traditional approaches to life stages, along with additional factors that influence human development, including societal expectations, access to resources, physical and cognitive variation, and generational experiences.
+Prerequisites: SWK 511.
+Students must have been admitted to the MSW program.

 SWK 514 - Social Work and the Law